encse/meteordemod/README.md

 # Capturing METEOR M2 images using SDR++ and meteordemod

 Getting pictures from weather satellites is a great hobby.
-At the beginning of 2024 there are three NOAA satellites (NOAA 15, 18 and 19) and Meteor M2 (aka Meteor-M N2-3) that broadcast live images of Earth as they see it right below them.
+At the beginning of 2024 there are three NOAA satellites (NOAA 15, 18 and 19) and Meteor M2 (aka Meteor-M N2-3) that broadcast live images of Earth in the 137Mhz band.
 You can imagine them as a giant scanners (the size of a fridge or even bigger) that continously scan the ground 24/7 and send down the signal to fellow radio operators like you.
+They have strong signals on low freqencies which is ideal for amateur reception.

 We will focus on Meteor captures, but the following applies in general.